ichortower/FontSmasher/docs/author-guide.md

 ### Example

 For example, let's add the same glyphs from the earlier bold examples (`Ȁ` and `ğ`) to the sprite fonts.
-Here's an example texture (rendered here at 4x), with the SourceRects drawn in and labeled:
+Here's the putative texture this example uses (rendered here at 4x), with the SourceRects drawn in and labeled:

 ![An example font texture showing the glyphs Ȁ and ğ, with bounding boxes drawn and labeled to illustrate how they should be set up by